Rleahy22/solid-debugged/README.md

 # Solid Debugged

 This plugin makes it easy to debug your [SolidJS](https://www.solidjs.com/) applications at runtime.
-It provides drop-in replacements for `createResource`, `createSignal`, and `createStore` that allow you to easily see the current state of your application in the browser console.
+It provides drop-in replacements for `createMemo`, `createResource`, `createSignal`, and `createStore` that allow you to easily see the current state of your application in the browser console.

 It works by storing resource, signal, and store values on a window property that can get picked up by a function included in this library or extended by other tools/apps for further functionality.
 In a production build both functions fall back to their respective functions exported by SolidJS.